SonicDeath7/Gloomstone-Magic-Editior/README.md

 ## Hi there 👋

-✨  This is a simple graphic editor for creating covers of black metal and dungeon synth bands.
+✨  This is a simple graphic editor for creating covers art of black metal and dungeon synth bands.
 For now the interface is very primitive, but improvements are planned in the future. ✨

 What's available now: